 The most likely reason is your flapper is old and needs to be replaced.
 If you’re not sure, drop about 10 drops of blue food dye in the tank and leave it alone for and hour or two.
 Then check for dye in the toilet bowl.
 There are other reasons for dye to be in the toilet bowl but usually it’s an old or damaged flapper.
 Go to the post How to replace a toilet flapper to learn this repair.

 Toilet flush valve replacement –

-But sometimes the flush valve overflow tube can be cracked and leaking or the flush valve seat that the flapper sits on has a nick in it.
+Sometimes the flush valve overflow tube can be cracked and leaking or the flush valve seat that the flapper sits on has a nick in it.
+Lightly sanding the flush valve seat with fine sandpaper will remove nicks.
 Sometimes the fill valve refill tube is pushed too far down the flush valve overflow tube.
 This will cause siphoning from the fill valve.
 To learn more about this check out my post How to replace a toilet flush valve.